MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_notes.md

 - history of computing at cern
 - Start with Unary, Binary, computing principles

 - 5 bananas exercise

 - Recap on Python Basics
   - Running python on windows
   - Python Interpreter CLI (show iPython)
-- Recap on Lists / Tuples / List Comprehensions (mult. element vise .* is matlab)
-- Data structures FIFO LIFO
-- Dictionaries
+  `%who`
+  `%whos`
+  input (default string)
+  input cast to required
 - Comparisons

+  ==
+  !=
+  >
+  <
+  >=
+  <=

 - Control Flow (if, elif, else, for, while)

+- Recap on Lists / Tuples / List Comprehensions (mult. element vise .* is matlab) list slicing show `enumerate` and `zip` functions show list comprehension vs for loop

+- Lists (range with sum) (zip)

+append()	Used for adding elements to the end of the List.
+2	copy()	It returns a shallow copy of a list
+3	clear()	This method is used for removing all items from the list.
+4	count()	These methods count the elements.
+5	extend()	Adds each element of an iterable to the end of the List 6	index()	Returns the lowest index where the element appears.
+7	insert()	Inserts a given element at a given index in a list.
+8	pop()	Removes and returns the last value from the List or the given index value.
+9	remove()	Removes a given object from the List.
+10	reverse()	Reverses objects of the List in place.
+11	sort()	Sort a List in ascending, descending, or user-defined order 12	min()	Calculates the minimum of all the elements of the List 13	max()	Calculates the maximum of all the elements of the List

+- Dictionaries

+- recap on functions
+  - default arguments
+  - keyword arguments
+  - positional arguments
+- Data structures FIFO LIFO

 - Packages / Modules / Libraries
 - Matplotlib (plotting data)